seandavi/awesome-single-cell/README.md

 - [DESCEND](https://github.com/jingshuw/descend) - [R] - DESCEND deconvolves the true gene expression distribution across cells for UMI scRNA-seq counts.
 It provides estimates of several distribution based statistics (five distribution measurements and the coefficients of covariates (such as batches or cell size)).
 - [DeLorean](https://cran.r-project.org/web/packages/DeLorean/index.html) - [R] - Bayesian pseudotime estimation algorithm that uses Gaussian processes to model gene expression profiles and provides a full posterior for the pseudotimes.
 - [dittoSeq](https://github.com/dtm2451/dittoSeq) - [R] - Bioconductor package offering user friendly visualization tools for single-cell and Bulk RNA Sequencing.
 Color blindness friendly by default; novice coder friendly; highly customizable and powerful enough to build publication-ready figures; universal in that it works directly with Seurat, SingleCellExperiment, and SummarizedExperiment objects and has import capabilities for edgeR DGElists.
+- [dropkick](https://github.com/KenLauLab/dropkick) - [Python] - Automated cell filtering for single-cell RNA sequencing data.
 - [dynamo](https://github.com/aristoteleo/dynamo-release) - [Python] - Inclusive model of expression dynamics with scSLAM-seq and multiomics, vector field reconstruction and potential landscape mapping.
 - [embeddr](https://github.com/kieranrcampbell/embeddr) - [R] - Embeddr creates a reduced dimensional representation of the gene space using a high-variance gene correlation graph and laplacian eigenmaps.
 It then fits a smooth pseudotime trajectory using principal curves.
 - [Falco](https://github.com/VCCRI/Falco/) - [AWS cloud] - [Falco: A quick and flexible single-cell RNA-seq processing framework on the cloud](http://www.biorxiv.org/content/early/2016/07/15/064006.abstract).
 - [FastProject](https://github.com/yoseflab/fastproject) - [Python] - Signature analysis on low-dimensional projections of single-cell expression data.
 - [flotilla](https://github.com/yeolab/flotilla) - [Python] - Reproducible machine learning analysis of gene expression and alternative splicing data
 - [GPfates](https://github.com/Teichlab/GPfates) - [Python] - Model transcriptional cell fates as mixtures of Gaussian Processes
+- [GSEApy](https://github.com/zqfang/GSEApy) - [Python] - GSEApy: Gene Set Enrichment Analysis in Python.
+GSEApy is a Python/Rust implementation for GSEA and wrapper for Enrichr.
+GSEApy can be used for RNA-seq, ChIP-seq, Microarray data.
+It can be used for convenient GO enrichment and to produce publication quality figures in python.
 - [HocusPocus](https://github.com/joeburns06/hocuspocus) - [R] - Basic PCA-based workflow for analysis and plotting of single cell RNA-seq data.
+- [HTSeq](https://github.com/htseq/htseq) - [Python] - A Python library to facilitate programmatic analysis of data from high-throughput sequencing (HTS) experiments.
+A popular component of `HTSeq` is `htseq-count`, a script to quantify gene expression in bulk and single-cell RNA-Seq and similar experiments.
 - [IA-SVA](https://github.com/UcarLab/iasva) - [R] - Iteratively Adjusted Surrogate Variable Analysis (IA-SVA) is a statistical framework to uncover hidden sources of variation even when these sources are correlated with the biological variable of interest.
 IA-SVA provides a flexible methodology to i) identify a hidden factor for unwanted heterogeneity while adjusting for all known factors; ii) test the significance of the putative hidden factor for explaining the variation in the data; and iii), if significant, use the estimated factor as an additional known factor in the next iteration to uncover further hidden factors.
 - [ICGS](https://github.com/nsalomonis/altanalyze) - [Python] - Iterative Clustering and Guide-gene Selection (Olsson et al. Nature 2016).
 Identify discrete, transitional and mixed-lineage states from diverse single-cell transcriptomics platforms.
 Integrated FASTQ pseudoalignment /quantification (Kallisto), differential expression, cell-type prediction and optional cell cycle exclusion analyses.
 Specialized methods for processing BAM and 10X Genomics spares matrix files.
 Associated single-cell splicing PSI methods (MultIPath-PSI).
 Apart of the AltAnalyze toolkit along with accompanying visualization methods (e.g., heatmap, t-SNE, SashimiPlots, network graphs).
 Easy-to-use graphical user and commandline interfaces.
 - [ivis](https://github.com/beringresearch/ivis) - [Python or R] - Structure-preserving dimensionality reduction in single-cell datasets.
 - [kallisto](https://github.com/pachterlab/kallisto) - [C++] - kallisto is a program for quantifying abundances of transcripts or genes from bulk or single-cell RNA-Seq data, or more generally of target sequences using high-throughput sequencing reads.
 It is based on pseudoalignment for rapidly determining the compatibility of reads with targets, without the need for alignment.
+- [kb-python](https://github.com/pachterlab/kb_python) - [Python] - `kb-python` is a python package for processing single-cell RNA-sequencing.
+It wraps the [`kallisto` | `bustools`](https://www.kallistobus.tools) single-cell RNA-seq command line tools in order to unify multiple processing workflows.
 - [knn-smoothing](https://github.com/yanailab/knn-smoothing) - [python or R or matlab] - The algorithm is based on the observation that across protocols, the technical noise exhibited by UMI-filtered scRNA-Seq data closely follows Poisson statistics.
 Smoothing is performed by first identifying the nearest neighbors of each cell in a step-wise fashion, based on variance-stabilized and partially smoothed expression profiles, and then aggregating their transcript counts.
 - [mfa](https://github.com/kieranrcampbell/mfa) - [R] - [Probabilistic modeling of bifurcations in single-cell gene expression data using a Bayesian mixture of factor analyzers](https://wellcomeopenresearch.org/articles/2-19/v1)
 - [M3Drop](https://github.com/tallulandrews/M3Drop) - [R] - Michaelis-Menten Modelling of Dropouts for scRNASeq.